pt9999/fixlang_minilib/README.md

 ## How to use

-To build the example code, type `make example`.
+To build the example code, type `make examples`.

 To run the test code, type `make test`.
 It has been tested in the following environment.